yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 ...
 ```

 The MicroProfile system metrics, for example, JVM heap, cpu, and garbage collection information, don't require any additional coding - they're produced automatically from the JVM.
 The metrics data is in <a href="https://prometheus.io">Prometheus</a> format, the default for MicroProfile.
-Using an `Accept` header on the request, you can also receive json format (not show in this tutorial).
+Using an `Accept` header on the request, you can also receive json format (not shown in this tutorial).

-The tutorial application also shows a MicroProfile application metric in the microservice implementation: `src/main/java/my/demo/GreetingService.java`
+The tutorial application also shows a MicroProfile application metrics in the microservice implementation: `src/main/java/my/demo/GreetingService.java`

 ```Java
 @Path("/hello")